 As mentioned before, users do not know your company and/or your offer when they arrive at the landing page.
 Therefore, it is important to build trust.
 According to a study by Bitkom, 65% of all customers first look for reviews on the internet before buying a product.

-Save users the trip to rating portals and therefore place trust elements on your landing page.
-This is best done with the help of your customers' votes in the form of reviews or by displaying awards and seals of approval.
+Save users the trip to rating portals and therefore place trust elements - so-called "trust elements" - on your landing page.
+This is best done with the help of your customers' voices in the form of reviews or by displaying awards and seals of approval.
 This way, your target group can see at a glance that they can trust your company and that it is a serious offer that has already convinced others.